 | Phase 2: AEO Validation | Monitor citation frequency, confirm entity recognition, refine underperforming content |

-| Phase 3: Agentic SEO Layer | Service schema, Offer schema with pricing, AggregateRating schema, evaluation FAQs, machine-readable contact and booking |
+| Phase 3: Agentic SEO Layer | Service schema, Offer schema with pricing, AggregateRating schema, evaluation FAQs, machine-readable contact and booking, protocol alignment (UCP, ACP, MCP) |

-🎯 Which One Does Your Business Need Right Now?
+Which One Does Your Business Need Right Now?

 If AI engines already cite your business but your service pages lack pricing and structured data, add the agentic layer now.
 You have earned the trust signal.
 The missing piece is the machine-readable business data that lets agents act on that trust.
 Audit your top service pages for extractable facts.
 Add pricing language.
 Implement Service and Offer schema.
 Make your contact and booking path agent-accessible.
-These additions turn existing AEO momentum into agentic selection opportunity.
+These changes turn existing AEO momentum into agentic selection opportunity.

-🎯 The Bottom Line on AEO vs. Agentic SEO
+The Bottom Line on AEO vs. Agentic SEO

 AEO vs. agentic SEO is not a choice between competing strategies.
-They are sequential layers of the same AI visibility strategy.
+They are sequential layers of the same AI visibility strategy, and in 2026, a third layer sits underneath both: protocol infrastructure.
 AEO builds the trust and citation presence that AI engines use to verify your business.
-Agentic SEO builds the structured data and machine-readable business signals that AI agents use to autonomously evaluate and select your business.
+Agentic SEO builds the structured data and machine-readable signals that AI agents use to autonomously evaluate and select your business.
+Protocol readiness, alignment with UCP, ACP, and MCP, determines whether an agent can complete a transaction with your business or has to move on to a competitor that speaks the language.

 A business strong in only one layer is only partially visible in the AI-driven discovery landscape of 2026.
 The practical implication is straightforward.
 Audit your current position honestly.
-If you earn consistent AI citations, your AEO foundation is working.
+If you earn consistent AI citations, your AEO foundation works.
 If your service pages lack pricing data, Service schema, and evaluation-focused content, your agentic layer is missing.
-Both gaps have clear fixes, and neither requires waiting for the other to be perfect before you start.
+If your infrastructure cannot connect to agent commerce protocols, you will earn citations while competitors earn transactions.

-❓ Frequently Asked Questions About AEO vs. Agentic SEO
+Frequently Asked Questions About AEO vs. Agentic SEO

 What is the difference between AEO and agentic SEO?